twsla

 twlogeye command

-https://github.com/twsnmp/twlogeye
+https://twsnmp.github.io/twlogeye/ https://github.com/twsnmp/twlogeye

 twsla twlogeye <target> [<sub target>] [<anomaly report type>]

-taregt: notify | logs | report
+target: notify | logs | report

 logs sub target: syslog | trap | netflow | winevent | otel | mqtt